wp-plugins/nggtags-for-wp-media-library/readme.txt

 10. High Density Media Library View

 == Changelog ==
+= 0.8.1.2 =
+* show meta data for images in overlay
 = 0.8.1.1 =
 * enhanced to work better with WordPress 4.0
 = 0.8.1 =